 By 1968 Baring wanted out of London and moved to France selling the Studio to the ever enterprising Eddie Kassner and President Records.
 Here Kassner developed many bands from his label, most famously The Kinks and The Equals.

 A huge amount of successful 60’s and 70’s bands started their recording careers at Regent Sound.
 From demos to singles and full albums, these include The Rolling Stones, The Jimi Hendrix Experience (cutting some rough demos and rehearsing) The Kinks (early demos) The Who (part of ‘A Quick One’) Elton John (playing sessions) The Lower Third with David Bowie (demos) Black Sabbath’s first two albums and early albums and singles from The Bee Gees, The Troggs, Slade, Tom Jones, Sandie Shaw, The Equals, John Martyn, Davy Graham, The Yardbirds, The Amen Corner, Herman's Hermits, Brian Poole and the Tremolos, The Downliners sect, Mott The Hoople and countless others.
 The Eagles even rehearsed sessions for ‘on the Border’ (Recorderd at Olympic) Here.

 The studio became so successful that by 1968 a second larger studio (Studio A) was opened up the road on Tottenham Court Road.
 Although this was short lived, many bands recorded here including Genesis who recorded their first two albums as well as the Bee Gees and many others.
 It was at studio A that Paul McCartney famously recorded ‘Fixing a Hole’ in just over a day with George Martin because Abbey road was all booked up.
-The only famous Beatles song not to be recorded at Abbey Road.
+One of the very few famous Beatles song not to be recorded at Abbey Road.